-regulation (1) to the guarantor and the

-creditors, within three days from the date

-of such meeting.

-114. Order of Adjudicating

-Authority on repayment plan.

-The Adjudicating Authority shall by an order approve or reject the repayment plan on the basis of the report of the meeting of the creditors submitted by the resolution professional under section 112: Provided, that where a meeting of creditors is not summoned, the Adjudicating Authority shall pass an order on the basis of the report prepared by the resolution professional under section 106.
-The order of the Adjudicating Authority approving the repayment plan may also provide for directions for implementing the repayment plan.
-Where the Adjudicating Authority is of the opinion that the repayment plan requires modification, it may direct the resolution professional to reconvene a meeting of the creditors for reconsidering the To ensure the compliance of order passed by the adjudicating authority.
-If in the opinion of adjudicating authority there is a requirement of any modification in the repayment plan then at the direction of adjudicating authority the Resolution Professional shall reconvene a meeting of the creditors for reconsidering the repayment plan.
+114. Order of Adjudicating Authority on repayment plan.
+1. The Adjudicating Authority shall by an order approve or reject the repayment plan on the basis of the report of the meeting of the creditors submitted by the resolution professional under section 112: 2.
+Provided, that where a meeting of creditors is not summoned, the Adjudicating Authority shall pass an order on the basis of the report prepared by the resolution professional under section 106.
+To ensure the compliance of order passed by the adjudicating authority.
+If in the opinion of adjudicating authority there is a requirement of any modification in the repayment plan then at the direction of adjudicating authority the Resolution Professional shall re-convene a meeting of the creditors for reconsidering the repayment plan.
 To ensure implementation of repayment plan in an effective and timely manner.
-If in the opinion of the resolution professional, the guarantor has failed in implementation of the repayment plan, the resolution professional shall within three days of knowledge of such failure issue a notice to guarantor identifying the failure and requiring him, within fifteen days of receipt of the notice to address such failure along with proper explanation.
-To ensure implementation of repayment plan in an effective and timely manner.
-To ensure implementation of repayment plan in an effective and timely manner.
+If in the opinion of the resolution professional, To ensure implementation of repayment plan in an effective and timely manner.
 To draft checklist/ layout for proper implementation of repayment plan.

-repayment plan.
+3. The order of the Adjudicating Authority approving the repayment plan may also provide for directions for implementing the repayment plan.
+4. Where the Adjudicating Authority is of the opinion that the repayment plan requires modification, it may direct the resolution professional to reconvene a meeting of the creditors for reconsidering the repayment plan. the guarantor has failed in implementation of the repayment plan, the resolution professional shall within three days of knowledge of such failure issue a notice to guarantor identifying the failure and requiring him, within fifteen days of receipt of the notice to address such failure along with proper explanation.

-115. Effect of order of Adjudicating

-Authority on repayment plan.

-1) Where the Adjudicating Authority has approved the repayment plan under section 114, the repayment plan shall - The resolution professional shall provide the copy of the order of Adjudicating Authority to the stakeholders and board. - -

-a) take effect as if proposed by ,

-the debtor in the meeting
+115. Effect of order of Adjudicating Authority on repayment plan.
+Where the Adjudicating Authority has approved the repayment plan under section 114, the repayment plan shall - The resolution professional shall provide the copy of the order of Adjudicating Authority to the stakeholders and board. - - (a) take effect as if proposed by the debtor in the meeting; and (b) be binding on creditors mentioned in the repayment plan and the debtor.
+2. Where the Adjudicating Authority rejects the repayment plan under section 114, the debtor and the creditors shall be entitled to file an application for bankruptcy under Chapter IV.
+3. A copy of the order passed by the Adjudicating Authority under sub-section (2) shall be provided to the Board, for the purpose of recording an entry in the register referred to in section 196.

-and

-b) be binding on creditor

-mentioned in the repayment

-plan and the debtor.

-2) Where the Adjudicating

-Authority rejects the repayment

-plan under section 114, the debto

-and the creditors shall be entitle

-to file an application fo

-bankruptcy under Chapter IV.

-3) A copy of the order passed by th

-Adjudicating Authority unde

-sub-section (2) shall be provide

-to the Board, for the purpose of

-recording an entry in the registe

-referred to in section 196.